 -To reach the spire from the fin, either A: rappel down the Silver Lining rap route with two ropes or B: rappel down from the notch at the south end of the fin via three bolted anchors and a bunch of trees with one 70m rope.
-See .
-Climb a route or to get back out.
+See Rap route to get to the spire from the fin.
+One 70m rope BARELY makes it. .
+Climb a route or Approximate route back to the top of the fin. to get back out.

 Classic Climbing Routes at Castle Rocks